Family Medical Leave Act

 Employees may have other compensation-related claims unrelated to minimum wage and overtime protections that can be prosecuted, such as claims for unpaid bonuses or commissions that the employee has earned but the employer refuses to pay.

-Employee Retirement and Insurance Benefit Claims
+Employee Retirement Plan and Insurance Benefit Claims

 Most employee benefit plans are covered by the Employee Retirement Income Security Act (ERISA) that protects employee benefits earned under covered plans from employer mismanagement.
 These include 401k and 403b plans, most defined benefit pension plans, ESOPs, health insurance plans, disability plans, employer provided life insurance and so forth.
 ERISA requires employers to exercise a high degree of care in managing benefits and prohibits the employer from using the benefit plan to its own benefit.
 When employers violate ERISA provisions by improperly administering the plan or improperly denying benefits the employee is entitled to remedies against the employer.